-Selected departures from March to December 2019
+Selected departures up to December 2019 & March to December 2020

 Rivalling Prague’s beauty, the home of Copernicus and Pope Jean-Paul II, 6,000 historic buildings, one of Europe’s finest medieval squares and Poland’s capital for 500 years.